Trump says US must send more weapons to Ukraine, days after ordering pause in deliveries

-The comments by Trump appeared to be an abrupt change in posture after the Pentagon announced last week that it would hold back delivering to Ukraine some air defense missiles, precision-guided artillery and other weapons amid U.S. concerns that its own stockpiles have declined too much.
+The comments by Trump appeared to be an abrupt change in posture after the Pentagon announced last week that it would hold back delivering to Ukraine some air defense missiles, precision-guided artillery and other weapons because of what U.S. officials said were concerns that stockpiles have declined too much.

-“We have to," Trump told reporters about additional weapons deliveries for Ukraine.
-“They have to be able to defend themselves.”
+“We have to," Trump said. ”They have to be able to defend themselves.
+They’re getting hit very hard now.
+We’re going to send some more weapons — defensive weapons primarily."

 Hundreds of flights were canceled or delayed at airports in Moscow and St. Petersburg, but Russian commentators said the air traffic disruptions have become customary amid frequent Ukrainian drone raids and were unlikely to have triggered his dismissal.